 1st Source Bank's retail delivery services are accessible to geographies and individuals of different income levels in its assessment area.
 To the extent changes have been made, its record of opening and closing branches has not adversely affected the accessibility of its delivery systems, particularly in low- or moderate-income geographies or to low- or moderate-income individuals.
 Its services (including, where appropriate, business hours) do not vary in a way that inconveniences its assessment area, particularly low- or moderate-income geographies or low- or moderate-income individuals.

-branch is accompanied by an ATM, with the exception of one branch.
+The bank operates a total of nine branches and 15 ATMs.
+Each branch is accompanied by an ATM, with the exception of one branch.
 The bank has three branches in moderate-income census tracts, five branches in middle-income census tracts, and one branch in an upper-income census tract.